 AMC Sensory Friendly Films

-For the movie lovers who need a sensory friendly environment, AMC Theaters are the perfect solution!
-Every second and fourth Saturday of the month (family friendly) and Tuesday evening (mature audiences), AMC provides unique movie showings where they turn the sound down, turn the lights up, and allow your little ones to get up and boogie, walk, shout or sing as much as they like!
+For the movie lovers who need a sensory-friendly environment, AMC Theaters are the perfect solution!
+AMC provides unique movie showings where they turn the sound down, turn the lights up, and allow your little ones to get up and boogie, walk, shout or sing as much as they like!
+Sensory friendly films are scheduled on the second and fourth Saturday, and the second and fourth Wednesday of every month.

-For more information you can call AMC Classic Dutch Square 14 at 803-750-5130 or click the link above for their website.
+For more information, click the link above for their website.

-For parents of children and adults with cognitive, physical, or emotional disabilities, this park also provides therapeutic recreation programs to help increase confidence, courage, and independence.
-These programs include a multitude of indoor and outdoor activities such as afterschool programs, sports, theatre, respite services, and more!
+For parents of children and adults with cognitive, physical, or emotional disabilities, Irmo Chapin Recreation Center provides therapeutic recreation programs to help increase confidence, courage, and independence.
+These programs include a multitude of indoor and outdoor activities such as afterschool programs, summer camps, sports, theatre, respite services, and more!

-For more information regarding the therapeutic recreation programs, you can call Jordan O’Keefe at 803-213-1194 or click on the link above for their website.
+For more information regarding the therapeutic recreation programs, you can call Jesse Jackson at 803-213-1194 or click on the link above for their website.